BBC Radio Lincolnshire: Name change

-Transmitters and coverage
+Technical

-The main signal on 94.9 FM comes from the Belmont transmitting station near Donington on Bain in the north of the county, which, until the height reduction carried out in September/October 2009, was the tallest mast in Europe.
+The main signal on 94.9FM comes from the Belmont transmitting station near Donington on Bain in the north of the county, which, until the height reduction carried out in September/October 2009, was the tallest mast in Europe.

-Radio Lincolnshire covers most, but not all of, Lincolnshire on FM as the FM signal does not fully cover the southern edge of the county, including Bourne, Holbeach, Stamford, Market Deeping and Spalding although the low-powered Grantham transmitter, from just south of the town, does go some way to providing FM coverage across southern Lincolnshire.
-Also, areas of northern Lincolnshire, including Barton upon Humber and Immingham, cannot receive the station.
-Instead, north Lincolnshire is served by BBC Radio Humberside.
-DAB provides wider, but not complete, coverage but BBC Radio Lincolnshire is available across all of the county via Freeview TV as below.
+Radio Lincolnshire covers the majority of the county but areas in Northern Lincolnshire, including Barton upon Humber and Immingham, Instead, North Lincolnshire is officially served by BBC Radio Humberside.
+Even though the station doesn’t cover Northern Lincolnshire, Radio Lincolnshire can still be heard in the area on DAB.

+The station also covers South Lincolnshire, however the area can only receive their radio signals from the Peterborough transmitter which broadcast BBC Radio Cambridgeshire on 95.7 FM and on DAB.

+The station also broadcasts on Freeview TV channel 714 in the BBC Yorkshire and Lincolnshire, BBC East Midlands, and BBC Yorkshire regions and streams online via BBC Sounds.

 Until early 1992, Radio Lincolnshire was the only local radio station in Lincolnshire.
 This changed when Lincs FM began broadcasting.

-Monks' Dyke Technology College in Louth is used for the East Lindsey reports.
-District outposts are important due to the time taken on Lincolnshire's ill-equipped roads.

-DAB

-The Belmont transmitter broadcasts BBC National DAB and Digital One; MXR Yorkshire closed in June 2015.
+The station broadcasts on DAB from the Belmont transmitter.
 For Lincolnshire, a DAB multiplex could have only been realistically established by financial investment from the Lincs FM Group, and other transmitter positions could theoretically be used.
 The DAB licence, was advertised in October 2007, which will not cover Stamford or South Holland, but will cover North Lincolnshire (Scunthorpe) and North East Lincolnshire (Grimsby).
 On 24 January 2008, the company MuxCo Lincolnshire was the only company to bid for the Lincolnshire DAB licence.
 It is 51% owned by the Lincs FM Group, and will have transmitters at Belmont, High Hunsley (in East Yorkshire), Grantham and Lincoln County Hospital.
 They were awarded the DAB licence on 19 February 2008.
 Transmissions were expected to begin by July 2009, but funding for the project delayed the roll-out and the multiplex went on air in September 2015.

-In addition, BBC Radio Lincolnshire also broadcasts on Freeview TV channel 722 in the BBC East Yorkshire and Lincolnshire and BBC East Midlands regions and streams online via BBC Sounds.

 Programming

-Local programming is produced and broadcast from the BBC's Lincoln studios from 6 am - 10 pm on Mondays - Saturdays and from 6 am - 6 pm on Sundays.
+Local programming is produced and broadcast from the BBC's Lincoln studios from 6 am to 10 pm on Mondays to Saturdays and from 6 am to 6 pm on Sundays.

-Off-peak programming, including the late show from 10pm - 1am originates from BBC Radio Leeds (weekdays), BBC Radio WM (Saturdays), BBC Radio York (Sunday evenings) and BBC Radio Norfolk (Sunday nights).
+Off-peak programming, including the late show from 10 pm to 1 am originates from BBC Radio Leeds (weekdays), BBC Radio WM (Saturdays), BBC Radio York (Sunday evenings) and BBC Radio Norfolk (Sunday nights).

 During the station's downtime, BBC Radio Lincolnshire simulcasts overnight programming from BBC Radio 5 Live and BBC Radio London.